hujhax/austin-improv-wiki/The Hideout Text Adventure-Source Code.md

-This is the source code, in Inform 7, for [[The Hideout Text Adventure]].
+This is the source code, in Inform 7, as of 4/1/2013, for [[The Hideout Text Adventure]].

 ----